SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

 The **AsyncDropdown** class represents the React component used to render the asynchronous dropdown property pane control.
-When the component is loaded initially (the **componentDidMount** method) or its **disabled** or **stateKey** properties have changed, it will load the available options by calling the **loadOptions** method passed through the properties.
-Once loading options finished the component will update its state showing the available options.
+When the component first loads, the **componentDidMount** method, or its **disabled** or **stateKey** properties will change, and it will load the available options by calling the **loadOptions** method passed through the properties.
+Once the options are loaded the component updates its state showing the available options.
 The dropdown itself is rendered using the [Office UI Fabric React dropdown component](http://dev.office.com/fabric#/components/dropdown).
-When the component is loading the available options it shows a spinner using the [Office UI Fabric React spinner component](http://dev.office.com/fabric#/components/spinner).
+When the component is loading the available options it displays a spinner using the [Office UI Fabric React spinner component](http://dev.office.com/fabric#/components/spinner).

 ### Add asynchronous dropdown property pane control